Martin J. Schreiber: Personal life

-In 1961 Schreiber married Elaine Thaney and they had four children.
-Schreiber also serves on the Milwaukee Public Library Board of Trustees.
-His wife, Elaine, was a former Milwaukee public-school teacher.
+In 1961, Schreiber married the former Elaine Thaney.
+They had four children.
+His wife, Elaine, was a former Milwaukee public school teacher.
 Elaine died of Alzheimer's Disease on April 25, 2022.

+Schreiber has served on the Milwaukee Public Library Board of Trustees.

 Dementia and Alzheimer's advocacy

 Schreiber is the author of My Two Elaines: Learning, Coping, and Surviving as an Alzheimer's Caregiver, detailing his experiences in caring for his wife, who battled Alzheimer's Disease.
 Schreiber helped to found the "Elaine and Friends Caregiver Help Center" and is a frequent speaker on issues relating to Alzheimer's.
-His book was recognized by Caring.com as one of its "Best Caregiving Books of 2018."
+His book was recognized by Caring.com as one of its "Best Caregiving Books of 2018".

 Schreiber helped the Alzheimer's Association launch its "Operation: Stronger Together" awareness program.
 He also collaborated with Wisconsin's state government and business groups to help create the "Dementia-Friendly Employers" Toolkit, which has been used by human resources departments and employee assistance programs.